Choosing books to review banner

 My calls for submissions

-My review guidelines are located on my Contact Me page on my blog.
+My review guidelines are located on my Contact page on my blog.
 It includes my preferred genres (picture books, middle grade, YA, horror, and memoirs) as well as the genres I tend to shy away from (sci-fi, fantasy, adult romance).
-But I still welcome requests in all genres because once in a while, I do make exceptions and am glad that I did.
+But I still welcome requests in all genres because once in a while, I do make exceptions.
+The exceptions that you find on my “book review” page are examples of times when I was glad that I had made an exception.

 I also stay away from long books.
 If a book is over 400 pages, I’ll usually say no. Agreeing to read a book is already going to take hours of my time.
 Even a picture book, which only takes a few minutes to read, can still take hours to review, come up with interview questions, format, create a photo banner and Pinterest pins, schedule, and promote.
 So, I have to have a limit on the time it takes to read.
 You can read more about my thoughts on long books here: Why I Avoid Reading Long Books.